Trump's Israel visit: 5 key issues

 On Tuesday, three government officials told NBC News that Israel had been the source of ISIS-related intelligence about a laptop bomb threat that Trump had given Russian Foreign Minister Sergei Lavrov.

-The link to Israel, first reported by The Times, came a day after it was disclosed that the president had passed on the information during a meeting with Lavrov at the White House last week.
+The link to Israel, first reported by The New York Times, came a day after it was disclosed that the president had passed on the information during a meeting with Lavrov at the White House two weeks ago.

 National Security Adviser H.R.
 McMaster told reporters last week that Trump's disclosure was "wholly appropriate."